-The Company applies IFRS 4 Insurance Contracts in its operations.
+The Company has applied IFRS 4 Insurance Contracts in its operations until December 31, 2022.
 This standard was amended in 2016 to allow entities that apply IFRS 4 to defer the application of IFRS 9 Financial Instruments if total liabilities for insurance activities represent more than 90% of the entity's total liabilities.
-This calculation is made as of the closing date preceding April 1, 2016, the calculation date identified in the standard.
+This calculation has been made as of the closing date preceding April 1, 2016, the calculation date identified in the standard.
 For this calculation, the Company primarily considered insurance contract liabilities, investment contract liabilities, liabilities related to segregated funds net assets and debentures as at December 31, 2015.
-Liabilities related to its insurance activities are greater than 90% of total liabilities.
+Liabilities related to its insurance activities were at that time greater than 90% of total liabilities.

-The Company has decided to defer the application of IFRS 9 until IFRS 17 Insurance Contracts is adopted.
-IFRS 17 includes the measurement principles of these policies.
+The Company has chosen to defer the application of IFRS 9 until IFRS 17 Insurance Contracts is adopted.
 If the Company had applied IFRS 9, this would not have had a significant impact on the classification of financial assets designated at fair value through profit or loss in accordance with IAS 39 Financial Instruments: Recognition and Measurement given the very close relationship between invested assets and insurance contract liabilities.
-For financial assets classified as loans and receivables, held to maturity or available for sale as at December 31, 2021, an amount of \$906 (\$948 as at December 31, 2020) would not have met the solely payments of principal and interest test in accordance with IFRS 9.
+For financial assets classified as loans and receivables, held to maturity or available for sale as at December 31, 2022, an amount of \$648 (\$906 as at December 31, 2021) would not have met the solely payments of principal and interest test in accordance with IFRS 9.
 In addition, for mortgages, the Company could not have used the low credit risk exemption in the calculation of expected credit losses.